meltano/meltano/docs/src/_getting-started/part4.md

 </div>

 ## Install and configure the postgres specific dbt transformer
-Dbt transformers come in flavors.
-Our flavor is `dbt-postgres`.
+Dbt uses different [adapters](https://docs.getdbt.com/docs/supported-data-platforms) depending on the database/warehouse/platform you use.
+Meltano transformers match this pattern; in this case our transformer is `dbt-postgres`.
 As usual, you can use the `meltano add` command to add it to your project.

 <div class="termy">